giorgianb/giorgianb.github.io/README.md

 ### Neural Network Fairness
 Working with Professor Stanley Bak, Professor Steven Skiena, and Xingzhi Guo, I developed a [framework](https://github.com/giorgianb/nn_fairness) for quantifying *provable* fairness for neural networks. *H*-Polytopes that represent the entire input set are propagated through the network, and the location of each point in the input set is tracked.
 This can be used to measure two key metrics developed for the framework in order to quantify fairness.

 This framework can be used to measure two key measures developed for the quantification of neural network fairness.
 I explain their motivation, derivation, and give examples in [this document](https://github.com/giorgianb/giorgianb.github.io/blob/5c6aa4b79367afb80294b4077ac0878253f462ac/fairness-exploration.pdf).
+These metrics, named *advantage* and *preference*, roughly map to the legal notions of *disparate treatment* and *disparate impact*, respectively.
+However, they have the following important advantages:

+- Precision: Each metrics quantifies precisely whether unfair outcomes are due to differing rules for each class, or for rules that have a preference for the features happen more frequently in one class over the other.
+- Intepretabily: The metrics are straightforwardly interpretable to allow for clear reasoning if they indicate an unacceptable amount of unfairness.

+The *Advantage* gives the proportion of individuals of race `R_1` that would have been accepted by the classifier had they been of race